juliewang8/juliewang8/README.md

 💡 I'm interested in learning more about user-centered development, whether that be UI/UX design or front-end development!
 I have experience in Java, Python, JavaScipt, Node.JS, and I'm always looking to learn more!

-📫  Connect with me on Linkedin (linkedin.com/in/juliewang8) or email me at wang.julie@northeastern.edu!
+📫  Looking forward to connecting with you via Linkedin or my email! (wang.julie@northeastern.edu)

 <!---
 juliewang8/juliewang8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.